-I use traditional materials, ink and brush on paper, to capture movement and life — making the brush dance and the ink sing.
-Everything is captured in the spontaneous dance and movement of the brush as it meets the paper.
+I use traditional materials, ink and brush on paper, to capture movement and life —making the brush dance and the ink sing.
+Everything is captured in the spontaneous dance and movement the brush at it meets the paper.
 There is no going back and correcting.